seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/the-board_temp_html.md

 //ST: Which board to choose?
 //ST: !

 There are litteraly hundreds of different boards.
-We choose here the feather huzzah:
+We choose here the Feather Huzzah:

 .The Feather Huzzah
 [link=https://www.adafruit.com/product/3213]